ingwinlu/simpleMediaCenter/README.md

 After the first launch a config file will be generated at ~/.simpleMediaCenter-config.ini which can be edited to customize behaviour.

 ##Changelog
-Sorry I am not doing a changelog at this stage, if you have some coding experience you can check commit messages, else I blog about most new features on http://heroicdebugging.biz.
+Sorry I am not doing a changelog at this stage, if you have some coding experience you can check commit messages.
+If you don't, no problem, I blog about most new features on http://heroicdebugging.biz.
+Also check the bottom of the readme for recently implemented stuff.

 ##Screenshot
 ![index Screenshot V0.4](./docs/simpleMediaServer_v0_5_4.PNG)